rsupanta/django-blog/README.md

 Quit the server with CTRL-BREAK.
 ```

-Go to the web browser, visit http://localhost:8000/ and start testing the app.
+Go to the web browser, visit http://localhost:8000/ and start testing the app.<br/>

 Admin panel available at http://localhost:8000/admin/ login using superuser credentials that you've created earlier.